Swans (band): Initial influences

-Michael Gira has repeatedly stated he took the moniker Swans as it described the sound he wanted best.
-Gira's summation of the name follows along the lines of: "Swans are majestic, beautiful looking creatures.
-With really ugly temperaments."

 The earliest known lineup of Swans comprised Gira on bass guitar and vocals, Jonathan Kane on drums, Sue Hanel on guitar, Mojo on percussion and tape loops and Thurston Moore, Dan Braun or Jonathan Tessler on the second bass guitar.
-Jon Tessler also played metal percussion and tape loops in another variation of the line-up with Gira on bass, Moore on guitar, and Kane on Drums.
+Tessler also played metal percussion and tape loops in another variation of the line-up with Gira on bass, Moore on guitar, and Kane on drums.
 Hanel's only recordings with the group are on the compilation Body to Body, Job to Job, but the ambiguous personnel credits do not make it clear on which songs she performed.
 Kane stated that "Sue was the most fearsome guitarist we'd ever heard in New York.
 She was unbelievable."

 Hanel did not stay long in the group, and by the time of their recording debut she had been replaced by Bob Pezzola.
 This lineup of the group also featured saxophonist Daniel Galli-Duani, who had previously played with Kane as the avant-garde duo Transmission.
 The debut EP, Swans, released on Labor, is markedly different from anything they would do later.
 However, the minimal chord structures owe more to blues, while the jazz instrumentation and awkward time signatures are evidence of Swans' roots in the no wave scene of the late 1970s, which had more or less collapsed by the release of 1984's Cop.